Today, we’re launching a new name, logo, and brand.

 We are inspired by the simplicity and power of the circle.
 Circles have neither a beginning nor an end.
 They move without restriction, representing speed, energy and power.
 At the same time, circles represent safety and security – protecting what’s inside their boundaries.

-Our three circle shapes are intertwined to represent how Wallit provides a better, faster, more streamlined experience for connecting families, banks, brands and merchants.
+Our three circle shapes are intertwined to represent how Wallit provides a better, faster, more streamlined experience for connecting employers, employees, and the retailers that exist to meet their everyday needs.

 Altogether, the entirety of the mark are moving up and to the right, signaling growth and our forward-leaning approach to propel financial inclusion, as well as our role in a global movement toward digital money in motion.

-Most financial organizations choose green or blue as their brand color.
 We wanted to own a color and style so that our company and products rise and shine above the many other applications and icons crowding the marketplace.
-Once we decided to shift away from the traditional green and blue colors to a strong, red-orange, we committed to really owning that color.
+Once we decided on a strong, red-orange, we committed to really owning that color.
 We chose our custom made “Rayleigh red” for Wallit to portray a youthful, energetic and friendly image.
 The Wallit colors symbolize the release of energy, idealism, experiences and human potential that come together at Wallit, with young people as the catalyst.

-The primary friction we aim to help people overcome is inertia – too many people are simply not saving and need help to get started.
-People want to save money, to spend money.
+The primary friction we aim to help people overcome is inertia – too many people simply need assistance to improve their wellbeing.
+They need help to get started.
 We chose red as our primary color to rouse people to take action.
 The color red stimulates a sense of urgency and creates excitement to help overcome inertia.

-At the same time, the biggest challenge for banks right now is to stay engaged with their customers, while brands and merchants are eagerly battling for consumer attention.
+At the same time, one of the biggest challenges for employers right now for their teams to stay engaged and connected in the shift to more of a remote workplace, while brands and merchants are eagerly battling for consumer attention.
 Plus, studies show that shoppers respond best to the color Red-Orange.
 Wallit bridges all of these needs.

 We worked closely with the team from the Maine-based branding agency, Anchour, to create this new name and visual identity.
 Over the next few months, you’ll start to see it all on our website, apps, marketing, and more.